hogart/twine-enhancer/README.md

 0. Clone or download repository
 0. Run `npm install` in project directory.
-0. Run `npm run watch`.
-This will assemble scripts that need assembling.

-    In **Chrome**, open `chrome://extensions` page and click "Load unpacked" button.
+    In **Chrome**, run `npm run chrome`, open `chrome://extensions` page and click "Load unpacked" button.
 Select project directory.
 You'll need to manually click "reload" button every time you make changes.

-    In **Firefox**, you'll need to make manual build after every changes.
+    In **Firefox**, run `npm run ff`.
+This will open browser window with extension installed and will automatically reload extension on changes.

 ## Building

 0. In project directory, run `npm run build`.
-This will create `build` directory with some files.
-Contents of this directory (not directory itself!) should be packed into *.zip file, which can be submitted to Chrome and Firefox extension stores.
+This will create `twine_enchancer-<vesrion>.zip` file in project root, ready for upload to extension stores.